jpalardy/jpalardy.github.io/_posts/2016-06-16-awk-tutorial-part-3.markdown

 * volume is a variable that gets created as a dictionary, because we use it as a dictionary -- this was discussed in [part 2](https://blog.jpalardy.com/posts/awk-tutorial-part-2/)
 * at the END, print each year and volume sum

-When working with array, this pattern of "accumulation" and "reporting" at the END is commonplace.
-But there are some problems with the output, they highlight interesting points:
+When working with arrays, this pattern of "accumulation" and "reporting" at the END is commonplace.
+But there are some problems with the output, and they highlight interesting points:

 * the output isn't sorted, the for-loop makes no guarantee over the order of the keys